tsterley/video_annotator/README.md

 Where the BGR values set the annotation colour, and each range from 0-1.
 The indentation for each annotation must match the others.
 The default file has 3 example annotations which can be edited, replaced and/or used as reference for any new additions.

 ##### Colour plots
 In addition to saving the annotations, the app will generate simple colour plots, using the annotation colours.
-These plots are saved in the location as the annotations ("results\\<annotation_name>").
+These plots are saved in the same location as the annotations ("results\\<annotation_name>").

-## Creating an executable file
+## Creating an executable file (Windows)
+[PyInstaller](https://www.pyinstaller.org/) was used to create a runnable `.exe` file ("main_menu.exe").
+A new `.exe` can be created using the provided `.spec` file by navigating to the project folder and typing `pyinstaller main_menu.spec` in Command Prompt.

+Note, "main_menu.exe" will be created in the "dist" folder, but must be moved to the main project folder to work.